Remember the Exxon Valdez! Long may it live in infamy!

 double-hulled tankers be used, but shipping interests refused.
 All went well for over 6000

-tanker fillings when the unthinkable (but predictable) happened: A drunken skipper let his
+tanker fillings when the unthinkable (but predictable) happened: March 24, 1989, a drunken

 livelihood will never be the same.

-QuoteWe have done nothing wrong -- only what was
+Such pigheadedness!
+Shame!
+QuoteWe have done nothing wrong -- only what

 There are many voices demanding stewardship.
 In many areas of